An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - For the ultimate host

-- Complete sets with tray, glasses and carafe
+- Complete sets with tray, glasses, and decanter

 - Ideal for: Established partnerships, heads of families

-- Occasions: Golden wedding anniversary, company anniversaries, passing on of an heirloom
+- Occasions: Golden weddings, company anniversaries, heirloom passing

 - The ultimate investment in family tradition

-- Each piece is individually engraved with a family crest or initials.
+- Each piece individually engraved with a family crest or initials

 - Occasions: Weddings, baptisms, heirloom gifts